spotinst/spotinst-examples/Utilities/AWS/StackSet/README.md

 # Step 1: Create a Lambda Function:

 #### Step 1.
+Create a Lambda function to pass Role ARN to Spot.
-Create a Lambda function to pass Role ARN to Spot. ​ **_(NOTE: All items need to run in us-east-1 (Virginia).
-If desired to run in a different region, the lambda code will need to be downloaded and uploaded to a bucket and region of your choice.)_**
+(NOTE: All items need to run in us-east-1 (Virginia).
+If desired to run in a different region, the lambda code will need to be downloaded and uploaded to a bucket and region of your choice.)

 <ol>   A. Navigate to Cloudformation Service in Master Payer Account.</ol>